-- Further receives are disallowedFurther sends are disallowed - 2 Further sends and receives are disallowed (like close())
+1 Further sends are disallowed

+2 Further sends and receives are disallowed (like close())

 shutdown() returns 0 on success, and -1 on error (with errno set accordingly.)

 If you deign to use shutdown() on unconnected datagram sockets, it will simply make the socket unavailable for further send() and recv() calls (remember that you can use these if you connect() your datagram socket.)